NMF-earth/nmf-app/assets/guides/markdown/ad-blocker.md

 ---
-title: Install an add blocker
+title: Install an ad blocker
 category: digital
 ---

-# Install an add blocker
+# Install an ad blocker

 All modern browser like Firefox, Safari, Chrome... let users the posibility to install add-ons, also name plugins or extensions.